-1.2.3 Existing Pavement at Eastern Portions of Runway 7L/25R and Taxiway B
+1.2.3 Existing Pavement at Eastern Portions of Runway 7L/25R and Taxiway B, and the Air Freight Building No. 8 Apron

 Most aircraft that utilize the South Airfield for departure begin that process on Runway 25R and its connecting taxiways (Figure 1-4).
 As such, this portion of runway and its associated taxiways handle a large amount of traffic.
 The Runway 25R pavement and the pavement on the east end of Taxiway B were constructed in 1986.
-The current Pavement Condition Index (PCI) rating for these pavements varies from 0 to 70, indicating that portions of the runway and taxiway pavements are in a poor (0) to fair (70) condition.11 Through implementation of the Proposed Action, LAWA intends to reconstruct portions of the concrete surfaces on the eastern side of Runway 7L/25R and reconstruct the existing pavement on Taxiway B. Approximately 1,225 feet of the eastern portion of Runway 25R and 3,170 feet of the eastern portion of Taxiway B would have their entire existing pavement (full width, six-foot depth) demolished and reconstructed, and another 1,328 feet of Runway 25R's keel (or center) portion would be demolished and reconstructed, and another 5,986 feet of Runway 25R's keel portion would have its surface reconstructed.
-Details regarding the pavement reconstruction of Runway 7L/25R and Taxiway B are provided in Section 1.3.2 of this Draft EA.
+The current Pavement Condition Index (PCI) rating for these pavements varies from 0 to 70, indicating that portions of the runway and taxiway pavements are in a poor (0) to fair (70) condition.11 Through implementation of the Proposed Action, LAWA intends to reconstruct portions of the concrete surfaces on the eastern side of Runway 7L/25R and reconstruct portions of the existing pavement on the eastern side of Taxiway B. Approximately 1,225 feet of the eastern portion of Runway 25R and 2,128 feet of the eastern portion of Taxiway B would have their entire existing pavement (full width, three-foot depth) demolished and reconstructed.
+Additionally, another 600 feet of Runway 25R's keel (or center) portion would be demolished and reconstructed, and another 6,447 feet of Runway 25R's keel portion would have its surface reconstructed.
+In addition, the existing apron located north of Taxiway C between Taxiway C1 and Air Freight Building No. 8 is also in poor condition and would be replaced under the Proposed Action.
+The area that would be reconstructed as part of the Proposed Action is approximately 1.63 acres.
+Details regarding the pavement reconstruction elements are provided in Section 1.3.2 of this Final EA.